 18 / 22

 Destiny holds a photo of her cousin Heavenlie.
 The family gathers in remembrance for a suicide awareness event in her honor at the park down the street from the house where she took her life.

 A series of 90-degree days spill into the comfort of night as the high temperatures bake the city of Syracuse.
 Carla and her son Jaxiel “Che Che” seek relief with an evening swim.

-India, a cancer survivor, releases balloons with her stepdad Lathan for a breast cancer awareness event at the B&B Cocktail Lounge.
-The B&B, a community stronghold, closed in December 2017 after a 28-year run on Syracuse’s South Side as one of the last remaining bars.
+India Jenkins, a cancer survivor, releases balloons for a breast cancer awareness event at the B&B Cocktail Lounge on the South Side.

 Young lovers gather as summer’s warmth recedes and winter spreads its first blanket of snow.
 Exquisite baby showers and birthday parties celebrate new life, as vigils and funerals observe its ending.
 Black bikers, a tight-knit family bound by a love o...